Motivating Effort with Information about Future Rewards: Introduction

-In the baseline model of this paper (Section \ref{sec:model}), the agent works for the principal on a task and exerts effort continuously until he chooses to (irreversibly) shirk.
-The principal (she) knows the reward of the task and wants to induce the agent (he) to work, while the agent faces a trade-off between the reward from completing the task and the cost of exerting effort.
-We refer to the future reward to the agent as the \textit{quality} of the task, which can take two possible values.\footnote{In Appendix \ref{sec:gen}, we extend the baseline model to the cases where the task quality can take an arbitrary number of values.} Task completion is stochastic and arrives with some Poisson rate that may depend on the task quality.
+We study these questions in a dynamic principal-agent model without transfers (Section \ref{sec:model}).
+An agent works for a principal on a task and exerts effort continuously until making an \textit{irreversible} decision to quit.
+The principal aims to maintain the agent's effort, while the agent faces a trade-off between the reward from completing the task and a flow cost of exerting effort.
+This future reward, which we call the task \textit{quality}, is initially only known by the principal.
+Task completion is stochastic and arrives according to a Poisson process, and the rate of task completion may depend on the task quality.
 Both players observe when the task is completed, at which point the relationship ends.
 The principal can commit to an arbitrary dynamic information policy, specifying how and when to disclose information to the agent about the quality of the task.
-The agent knows the policy and understands the principal's commitment, observes the realized disclosures, rationally updates his belief about the task quality, and best responds with effort choices that maximize his expected payoff.
+The agent knows the policy and understands the principal's commitment, observes the realized disclosures, rationally updates his belief about the task quality, and at each moment chooses whether to continue working or to quit in order to maximize his expected payoff.